 - Practice: I usually made a lot of videos with my phone, speaking.
 And I’ll watch later and make corrections.
 You can record yourself with your phone, laptop, iPad, talking about something you’re knowledgeable about.
 When you’re done, watch your clip and take note of your facial expressions, body language, words, and movements.
 Keep fine-tuning yourself.
 You can also use your mirror and imagine yourself speaking to people too.
 Practice makes perfection right?
 So Keep practicing.

-- Choose a niche (topic) you’re most comfortable with, and knowledgeable about: You can’t call me to speak on political issues.
+- Choose a niche (topic) you’re most comfortable with, and knowledgeable about: You can’t invite me to speak on political issues.
 Even though I might have some knowledge on that, I wouldn’t feel comfortable talking about politics.
 You need to speak on topics that you can relate yourself and your brand with and that you have message on.

 - Prepare: Performance anxiety also known as stage fright gets a grip of even the most experienced public speaker.
 It’s something we all work on everyday.
 Have you ever gone suddenly dumb immediately you climb up a podium to face an audience?
 Scary right?
 That’s why you need to prepare.
-It’s important to be mentally prepared so that you can speak well and your audience can understand your message.
+It’s important to be mentally prepared so that you can speak well and your audience can understand and relate with your message.
 If you don’t get what I mean, you should look up tip 1 and 2 again.

 - Dress appropriately and be cheerful: You know that saying about looking good and feeling good?
 And dressing for an occasion?
 Yea.
 You need to apply that in any public speaking event.
 This not only boosts your confidence, but you’ll be addressed better.
 You have to look the part.
 You also need to be cheerful and put on a smiling face.
 You don’t wanna go up there looking like you’re in a fight with someone.
 You don’t have to sound funny if you’re not funny.
 Just sound interesting!
 You are communicating and so you need to have people actually listen to what you have to say.
 Smiling is affirmative.
 It helps you relax and fights your anxiety.
 Taking occasional smiles helps your audience relax and connect better with you.